 See Geodatabases in PostgreSQL included with ArcGIS Enterprise on Amazon Web Services and Geodatabases in SQL Server included with ArcGIS Enterprise on Amazon Web Services for more information on using an enterprise geodatabase with your GIS Server site on AWS.

 The SQL Server Express instance (database server) comes with two geodatabases already created: egdb and geodata.
-As with the enterprise instance, the egdb geodatabase is registered as the GIS Server site's managed database.
+The egdb geodatabase is registered as the GIS Server site's managed database.
 When you publish feature or WFS-T services to a site that has a geodatabase registered in this way, the data is copied from your source to the egdb geodatabse.

 The geodata geodatabase is intended for use as a replicated geodatabase.
 You can register the geodata geodatabase as a database connection that is different from the publisher database connection and create a geodata service from it.
 Through the geodata service, you can synchronize data from your on-premises enterprise or workgroup geodatabase to the geodata geodatabase.